Elementary Teacher Education - Associate in Arts for Transfer

 Students will learn and synthesize information concerning the impact of the social determinants of health, including education, socioeconomic status, race, sexual orientation, disability and gender.
 Students are provided with a broad foundation of knowledge dealing with such social determinants in mental health, stress management, fitness, diet and weight control, prevention and control of communicable and non-communicable diseases, drugs and alcohol, first aid, cancer prevention and control, and the scope of, and access to community health services.

 This course is an introduction to psychology, which is the study of the mind and behavior.
 Students focus on theories and concepts of biological, cognitive, developmental, environmental, social, and cultural influences; their applications; and their research foundations.
+The course is not open to students who received credit for PSY 101.

 Provides an introduction to effective public speaking in a democratic society and an overview of group communication theory.
 Students will learn how to research, organize, outline, and effectively deliver faculty-supervised, faculty-evaluated oral presentations to a live audience.
 Through practice and research, students will explore concepts of group dynamics, leadership, decision-making, verbal/nonverbal communication, and conflict management.
 The course is not open to students who received credit for SPCH 102.
 As per CalGETC requirements, this course is taught in English.